I spent three weeks in Mexico in the summer of 2003. After a week in Mexico City, and nearly another in

 Isabella, II.iv

-And from Nichols and McChesney's Our Media, Not Theirs:
+And from Nichols and McChesney's

 "Because the fight we propose is first and foremost a struggle for democratic processes, the potential base of support includes everyone in the population who favors democracy over plutocracy.
 In short, the traditional distinctions of left and right are not decisive categories.
 The more accurate split is between up and down, those who benefit materially from the corrupt status quo, and those who do not."